 1. Hot flushes

-2. Erratic periods
+2. Irregular periods

 3. Mood swings

 Several large studies have shown an increased risk of developing depression during perimenopause.
 ‘Taking general good care of yourself, getting 8 hours of sleep per night, eating good food and doing regular physical activity is the best treatment,’ says Dr Rosen.
-‘Some women find the changes going on in their body quite hard to handle, so it’s good to be aware that these symptoms are caused by hormones and not by you or your surroundings.
-It’s not your husband, your job or you that’s causing you to feel like this, but your hormones.’

 4. Sleeplessness and fatigue